thomasjvu/sudden-death/README.md

-# Two-hit Knockout (2HKO)!
+# Two-hit Knockout (2HKO)
 Your enemy only has two hits until they face certain death, but so do you.
-Make sure you're the victor!
+Bring down your enemy!

 This repository is for a 2D Fighting Game using HTML Canvas &amp; JavaScript.
 It's meant to showcase the power of vanilla HTML and JavaScript, no game engine or framework needed!